bulutkocak/cookie-cleaner-extension/README.md

 # 🍪 Cookie Cleaner

-A simple browser extension to clear cookies for the current website.
+A lightweight browser extension to clear cookies for the current website.

 ## Features